CtrlK

 Completeness

-Clearly answers both 'what' (investigate security incidents through log correlation, timeline reconstruction, anomaly detection across multiple log types) and 'when' ('Activates for requests involving Splunk investigation, SPL queries, SIEM log analysis, security event correlation, or log-based incident investigation').
+Clearly answers both what ('investigate security incidents through log correlation, timeline reconstruction, and anomaly detection') and when ('Activates for requests involving Splunk investigation, SPL queries, SIEM log analysis, security event correlation, or log-based incident investigation').

 3 / 3